 My passion for everything sports began at the age of 8 when I attended my first NBA basketball game, and saw a victory by my hometown Phoenix Suns.
 From then on, I have had a passion for watching, writing about, and studying the history of just about any sport you can name.
-In addition to association football, I avidly follow American football, NASCAR, and baseball currently.
-I also follow basketball and hockey, but not quite as much as I used to.
+In addition to association football, I avidly follow American football, NASCAR, hockey, and baseball currently.
+I also follow basketball, but not quite as much as I used to.
 Hey, there are only so many hours in the day.

 While I have always had an interest in soccer/association football, and even played a few years of it in my youth, my passion for the sport is one that came a bit later in life.
 Now, if you lived in America in the 1990’s you know that unless the World Cup was on, you weren’t going to see any soccer.
 It wasn’t until 1998 of course that the MLS even came to be, and at that time it was not the greatest product out there.